strdco/scan.datasatsto.se/README.md

 EXECUTE Scan.New_Event @Event;
 ```

-The stored procedure returns an "EventSecret", which acts like a password to access event data.
+The stored procedure returns an "EventSecret", which acts like an API key or password, used to access event data.
+Store this event secret if you don't have access to the production database.

 ## Add a new identity (attendee)